barryclark/jekyll-now/_posts/2019-10-11-Welcome-AI.md

 Location: Geology 4660

 Applications for projects and outreach teams are also live!
-To join one of our project teams, fill out the application at: https://tinyurl.com/aiappsfall19
+To join one of our project teams, fill out [this application](https://tinyurl.com/aiappsfall19).
-To join our outreach team, fill out this application: https://tinyurl.com/aioutreachappsfall19
+To join our outreach team, fill out [this application](https://tinyurl.com/aioutreachappsfall19).

 Deadline to apply is **10/14/19 at 11:59 PM**